top of page

 6.jpg

-Prior to joining California State University, Fresno, Thanos spent two years leading intelligent systems research as a post-doctoral researcher at UC Berkeley, USA.
-Thanos received his Ph.D. in Computer Science from University of Southampton, UK, in 2016.
-He also holds a diploma in Electronic and Computer Engineering from Technical University of Crete, Greece.
+Before joining Fresno State, Panagopoulos spent two years as a postdoctoral researcher at the University of California, Berkeley.
+He received his Ph.D. in Computer Science from the University of Southampton, UK, in 2016, and holds a Diploma in Electronic and Computer Engineering from the Technical University of Crete, Greece.

 bottom of page